w3c/wcag3/guidelines/groups/consistency-across-views/consistency/consistent-navigation-labels.md

 <i>Consistent main navigation labels</i>

 <b>Procedure</b>
-1. Identify repeated blocks of navigation across multiple pages/views of the product or process.
+For each repeated block of navigation across multiple pages/views of the product or process:
-2. Verify that the navigation items within each block of navigation have the same names across all pages/views of the product or process.
+1. Verify that the navigation items within each block of navigation have the same names across all pages/views of the product or process.

 <b>Expected results</b>
-* #2 is true
+* #1 is true
 :::